melisplatform/melis-cms-page-script-editor/README.md

 - MelisCmsPageScriptEditorScriptTagListener
     - This is triggered when the page is rendered
     - The scripts for the page will be inserted to its defined destination(after the opening head tag, before the closing head tag or before the closing body tag)
-    - If the page exluded the site's scripts, only the page's scripts will be inserted, else, the scripts will be the combination of the site and page's scripts where the site's scripts will always come first
+    - If the page exluded the site's scripts, only the page's scripts will be inserted, else, the scripts will be the combination of the site and page's scripts where the site's scripts will always come first during the rendering process

 * For a more detailed information on the listeners, please visit the files.